The MRC National Mouse Genetics Network

 Connectivity

-Connect with other researchers working on your disease of interest or in related areas and form collaborations that can accelerate and benefit your investigations
+Connect with other researchers working on your disease of interest or in related areas and form collaborations that accelerate and benefit your investigations

 Training